 - Helps restore the size and shape of a tooth that has be damaged.

 What is the process or steps involved in getting a Crown or Bridge?

 The first stage of crown is to assess the overall condition of all the teeth.
 After a complete treatment plan has been made and the overall condition and risk has been assessed and deemed appropriate.
 Then treatment options for a crown can be considered.

 The First Stage: Crown or Bridge preparation

 Your dentist will use local anesthetic to numb the region with the tooth.
 This is necessary so the whole procedure is pain free.
-Next, your tooth will be prepared in a conservative manner to persevere as much tooth tissue as possible; well at the same time allowing for sufficient room for the crown and its necessary bulk strength.
+Next, your tooth will be prepared in a conservative manner to preserve as much tooth tissue as possible; while at the same time allowing for sufficient room for the crown and its necessary bulk strength.

 In some instances the dentist may need to rebuild or repair portions of the tooth during the crown preparation procedure.
 This is necessary as the tooth is providing the retention and resistance form for the new crown.
 After the crown preparation has been completed, the dentist will take an impression of the tooth for the lab technician.

 During the process of the crown construction, a temporary crown will be made to protect and seal your tooth until the crown is ready.
 During the temporary crown stage it is important that you still clean your teeth to make sure the gums remain healthy.
 It is however, important to floss with great caution, as in some stances you can dislodge the temporary crown.
 If this happens do not become overly concerned, it is best to call the dentist as soon as possible and a new temporary crown can be constructed.